-Watauga woman caught on video abusing triplets sentenced to four years in prison
+Watauga woman caught on video abusing triplets gets 4 years in prison

-A babysitter captured on a secret video camera abusing the infant triplets under her care was sentenced Friday to four years in prison followed by 10 years probation that will include mental health treatment.
+A baby sitter caught on a secret video camera abusing infant triplets was sentenced Friday to four years in prison, followed by 10 years' probation that will include mental-health treatment.

-The video camera, installed by the parents because they didn't think that Carolyn Marie Easton, 66, was giving the children enough "tummy time," instead revealed the woman slinging the babies around by one arm, slapping them in the face, flinging them onto the sofa and jamming bottles into their mouths.
+The camera, installed by the parents in March 2011 because they didn't think that Carolyn Marie Easton, 66, was giving the children enough "tummy time," instead revealed the woman slinging the babies around by one arm, slapping them in the face, flinging them onto the sofa and jamming bottles into their mouths.